sir-eris/Clix/backend/README.md

 **How to run the project**
 ---
 In order to run the Clix project you must have the Frontend __AND__ the Backend portions of the whole project running.
-(For running the backend please refer to its repository [here](https://github.com/sir-eris/backend).)
+(For running the frontend please refer to its repository [here](https://github.com/sir-eris/frontend).)
 Follow these steps carefully and use your brain if you encounter any errors:
 1. Refer this repo [Clix Backend](https://github.com/sir-eris/backend)
 2. Clone the project